 Discuss driving with your GP who will advise if notification to DVLA is required

 When applying for a first provisional licence you will not have had the opportunity to drive on the public road so have no way of knowing whether the condition will affect your ability to drive safely.
 Your GP will be able to confirm the classification of any specific learning difficulty/disability and advise if notification to DVLA is required, if you have a developmental disorder they would also be able to address the list of symptoms that may result in significant issues that may affect you ability to drive safely.
-The GP will only be able to advise on medical fitness to drive and cannot determine practical driving ability, referral for a formal Driving Mobility Assessment may be required at your local Driving Mobility Assessment Centre to confirm this.
-You may need a provisional driving licence to complete the practical driving assessment, ask the GP for a letter confirming medical fitness to drive to attach to the licence application form; discuss this with the staff at the assessment centre.
+The GP will only be able to advise on medical fitness to drive and cannot determine practical driving ability, referral for a formal Driving Mobility Assessment may be required at your local Driving Mobility Assessment Centre to confirm this (the GP would be able to refer you for assessment).
+You may need a provisional driving licence to complete the practical driving assessment, but you could have a ‘Potential to learn to drive’ assessment first and if this finds that you do have potential you could then apply for your provisional and return to the centre to complete the in-car assessment once you receive your licence; discuss this with the staff at the assessment centre.

 If the medical condition does not match any of the conditions listed in the “Your Health” (section 4) of the D1 licence application form you would be correct in answering “no” to the question “Have you ever had or do you currently suffer from any of the following conditions?”
 If your doctor has advised you to notify DVLA about any medical condition you should give details of this in a covering letter and attach this to the D1 application form.